cormullion/Karnak.jl/docs/src/syntax.md

 end 600 350
 ```

-The `edgelabels` keyword argument can also accept a function with five arguments: `edge number`, `source`, `destination`, `from` point, and `to` point, and is able to annotate each edge with its graphical length in this particular layout.
+The `edgelabels` keyword argument can also accept a function with five arguments: `edgenumber`, `source`, `destination`, `from` and `to`.
+In this example, the graphical distances between the two vertex positions provide the annotations for each edge.

 ```@example graphsection
 @drawsvg begin